Grapevine Wreaths

 Here’s how to make a grapevine wreath:

 Make sure you have a lot of prunings of grapevines to choose from.
 Luckily, many vineyards will prune their vines in the fall to make tying in easier, so if you know someone who has a vineyard, make friends with them.
+This is the perfect autumn project, alongside carving pumpkins and assembling corn decorations.

 • Make a loop with galvanized or other type wire – I use either coat hanger weight wire which has enough strength to hold its shape, or thick fence building wire.